 Q: Can other public monies I have secured (InnovateUK, Research Councils, etc) be used to fund my project contribution?

 A: No. A key reason for the existence of I4G programme is the encouragement of growth in the West of England economy through private sector investment.
 As a result, other public monies are not an eiligble form of match funding.

 Q: How does a grant under I4G affect de minimis State Aid?

 A: I4G falls under a separate EU State Aid mechanism (General Block Exemption Regulation) and does not impact de minimis.

-Q: How does a grant under I4G affect my ability to claim R&D tax credits?
+Q: How does a grant under I4G affect my ability to claim the UK government's R&D tax credits?

 Q: Can I use an I4G grant to part fund a capital expenditure project (new property/buildings, etc)?

-A: I4G supports R&D projects and so any capital purchases need to directly relate to R&D activity.
-Land/building purchases are not eligible.
+A: I4G supports R&D projects and any capital purchases need to directly relate to R&D. Land/building purchases are not eligible.

 Q: What is the time frame for the due diligence checks and will I be liable for additional costs associated with the process?